Fundamentals of Data Transformation

 Learn how to build aggregation pipelines to process, transform, and analyze data efficiently in MongoDB.

-Upon completion of the Fundamentals of Data Transformation skill and skill check, you will earn a Credly badge that you are able to share with your network.
+Upon completion of the Fundamentals of Data Transformation skill and assessment, you will earn a Credly badge that you are able to share with your network. |

 Learning Objectives

-Define Aggregation Framework
+Define Aggregation

 Understand how the aggregation framework works in MongoDB, including its purpose, benefits, and common aggregation patterns.

-Understand Aggregation Pipeline Stage Ordering
+Understand Aggregation Stage Ordering

 Build an Aggregation Pipeline